Floriannue/CORApy/readme.md

 # CORA Translation Project

 Bachelor project: supervised automatic translation of the [CORA toolbox](https://github.com/TUMcps/CORA) from MATLAB to Python using Large Language Models (LLMs).
-The process is organized in [Cursor](https://www.cursor.com), with **Claude-4-Sonnet** as the primary model and **Gemini-2.5-Pro** as backup. readme_florian.md contains my instructions for the model.
+The process is organized in [Cursor](https://www.cursor.com), with **Claude-4-Sonnet** as the primary model and **Gemini-2.5-Pro** as the backup model in the background. readme_florian2.md contains my instructions for the model.

 ## Setup Instructions